patrik97/WeatherForecast/README.md

 If there is no city name starting with given text (in whisperer), app does not show whisperer but a line of text with warning insted.
 In case the user tries to submit the form with city name that does not exists, error message appears.

 ## Instalation, running
-After cloning the repository, `npm instal`" command must be called to install the packages.
+After cloning the repository, `npm instal` command must be called to install the packages.
 Run the application with `npm start` command.

 ## Browsers